 The Bureau is the WIOA administrative entity and has the oversight responsibilities for the Rapid Response program on behalf of the State Workforce Innovation Board (SWIB).
 The Bureau contracts with the Job Service Operations Bureau to provide rapid response services.

 Rapid Response is a required activity designed to assist workers who are facing loss of employment to obtain reemployment as soon as possible.
 Rapid Response activities include: establishing onsite contact with employers and employee representatives upon notification of a current or projected closure or mass layoff; or in the case of a disaster, immediately after the state is made aware of mass job dislocation as a result of such disaster; provision of information and access to available employment and training activities; assistance in establishing a labor-management committee; provide emergency assistance adapted to the particular closure, layoff, disaster; and the provision of assistance to the local community in developing a coordinated response and in obtaining access to state economic development assistance.
 The Bureau has oversight responsibilities of all Rapid Response activities and the Governor has designated Montana’s Job Service Workforce Centers as the providers of Rapid Response services and activities.

-There are three performance standards for the Dislocated Worker Program.
+There are four performance standards for the Dislocated Worker Program.
 The standards measure placements, job retention and wage retention.